SQL you know but type safe parameterized, expressive & portable

 Bun SQLite

-Use with Bun's native SQLite3 driver:
+Use with Bun's native SQLite3 driver (requires Bun):

 bun install @litdb/bun-sqlite